aces/Loris/modules/redcap/README.md

 ## REDCap unique idnetifier field

-REDCap defines a unique idnetifier field, sometimes called `Record ID` field.
-This field uniquely identifies records and can be renamed for each project.
+REDCap defines a unique identifier field, sometimes called `Record ID` field.
+This field uniquely identifies a record and its name can be changed for each project.
-As state in the current REDCap documentation, it is defined as _"the first field of the first instrument, and if not using a template, the default is 'Record ID' [record_id]"_.
+As stated in the current REDCap documentation, it is defined as _"the first field of the first instrument, and if not using a template, the default is 'Record ID' [record_id]"_.

 When exporting REDCap form data, it is also used to unlock a "hidden" feature, which adds several other metadata fields in the response, including: